 Emma Noris is the epitome of a #girlboss - not only does she run her own successful freelancing business’s A Girl In Progress and Content In The City but she also writes for well known Australian publication ‘Sporteluxe’….talk about working hard!

-Emma joined our Social Media + Content Marketing course in June this year, and we sat down and spoke about her experience with IOC …
+Emma joined our Social Media + Content Marketing course in June 2018, and we sat down and spoke about her experience with IOC …

 Tell us a bit about life before the course